bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

             results[i] = card.read_until(b'\n')
         return results

-    def update_leds(self, framebuffer):
+    def led_push(self, framebuffer):
-        # Push 4,096-byte framebuffer to LED SPI UIO window.
+        # Push 4,096-byte framebuffer to the LED SPI TX buffer with
-        # Each byte maps 1:1 to one of the 4,096 AG32 nodes — the
-        # 64x64 display IS the hypercube, with each pixel literally
-        # the node directly behind it.
+        # command=PUSH.
+The RP2040 will display it on the next refresh
+        # (assuming it is currently in HOST mode).
+        self.led_spi[0] = CMD_PUSH
-        self.led_spi[0:4096] = framebuffer
+        self.led_spi[16:16+4096] = framebuffer

+    def led_set_mode(self, mode):
+        # Hand control back and forth between host-pushed content and
+        # autonomous RP2040 playback.
+No framebuffer in the payload.
+        # mode ∈ {'host', 'thermal', 'boot', 'badapple', 'doom', 'overlay'}
+        self.led_spi[0] = MODE_COMMANDS[mode]

+    def led_current_frame(self):
+        # Read what the LED panel is ACTUALLY showing right now, as
+        # reported by the RP2040 over MISO.
+This is ground truth — it
+        # reflects physical reality whether the panel is showing a
+        # Zynq-pushed thermal map, Bad Apple, Doom, or a boot animation.
+        # The sidebar mirror on the operator console reads from this
+        # same buffer.
+        return bytes(self.led_spi[4096+16:4096+16+4096])

+    def led_status(self):
+        # Read the RP2040 status header: current mode, frame counter,
+        # underrun flag, local-playing flag.
+        return self.led_spi[4096:4096+16]
 ```

 Every StarC host I/O primitive maps to a method on this class.
 When a StarC program calls `load_from_host(&input, 1)`, `load()` writes one float per node through the appropriate `pyserial` handle.
 When `store_to_host(&result, 1)` executes, `collect()` drains the results via blocking reads.
-When `led_set(brightness)` runs on a node, the result propagates up the control tree via UART, and the host library batches these into framebuffer writes through the LED SPI UIO window.
+When `led_set(brightness)` runs on a node, the result propagates up the control tree via UART, the host library batches these into a 4,096-byte framebuffer, and `led_push()` ships it to the RP2040 via the LED SPI TX window. `led_current_frame()` reads back whatever the RP2040 is *actually* displaying, which is the authoritative source for the sidebar mirror and for any user-visible "what is on the panel right now" queries.

 The entire host library is around 300 lines of pure Python.
 No kernel module, no custom driver, no CFFI bindings, no `/dev/mem` — just `pyserial` and `mmap`, both available in the Python standard library or a single `pip install` away.
 This is *cleaner* than the alternatives: a Raspberry Pi with 16 USB-FTDI dongles would suffer from USB latency, hub topology pain, flaky connectors, and no hardware synchronization.
 The Zynq approach gives you 16 fully independent hardware UARTs, interrupt-driven, with zero custom code, and the exact same POSIX interface as any other Linux serial port.